(Updated 10/20/2014, 11:15am - added to Q&A's)

 Deadlines for submitting department support, laser cutting, and other requests will be established in the spring semester.
 Teams must meet these deadlines.

 Contact Dr. Miller for further information on mini-grant and mentor opportunities.

 Engineer of 2020

-Eligible WSU students, especially seniors, can gain “Engineer of 2020” service-learning credit by serving as a mentor for less experienced teams.
+Eligible WSU students, especially seniors, might be able to gain “Engineer of 2020” service-learning credit.
 These opportunities must be prearranged.
 Contact Dr. Miller for further information.

 Click here to download a Bronze Propeller flyer that you can post or share with friends.
 Spread the word, form a team, and compete.